A guide to Moraine Lake history, information, location, parking, and activities at the most photographed lake in Canada.

 Wilcox arrived in Lake Louise in 1893, and was hired by explorer Tom Wilson to explore and map the area.
 He first spotted Moraine from a distance after his summit of Mount Temple in 1894, although he did not return until 1899.
 In August of that year, he named the lake 'Moraine' for the pile of rocks that he stood on, and later wrote that the time spent contemplating the view was the "happiest half-hour of his life."

 Tom Wilson built a trail to Moraine from Lake Louise the next year, followed by a new road in 1902 by the Canadian Pacific Railway.
 A teahouse occupied the site as early as 1908, with a newer one built by the CPR in 1912.
 The following decades saw continued development with sleeping cabins and a lodge, the eventual sale by the CPR to Brewster Transportation in 1959, and other owners up to the present day facilities whose history can be found here.

 Moraine Lake Road begins near the village of Lake Louise, another world famous alpine lake and tourist destination.
 Because Moraine's location is within an avalanche risk area, the fourteen kilometre road is closed during the winter from October to May.
 Therefore, the popularity of Moraine in summer and fall can make access somewhat challenging.

-Due to the congestion, Parks Canada now offers shuttle services to Moraine Lake and Lake Louise, with a connector in between if you wish to visit both lakes in the same day.
-The Park and Ride shuttle starts at the Lake Louise Ski Area and requires a reservation, but is a great alternative to the risk of being unable to find a parking spot.
+The Parks Canada shuttle goes to Moraine Lake and Lake Louise, with a connector in between if you wish to visit both lakes in the same day.
+The Park and Ride shuttle starts at the Lake Louise Ski Area and requires a reservation.

 Although Moraine can still be accessed by bike, ski, or snowshoe in the winter months when the road is closed, the long out-and-back trek is usually reserved for experienced backcountry enthusiasts with avalanche training.